-Generally, the scattering of funeral ashes is not explicitly permitted on municipal lands and many municipalities direct individuals to the Province of Ontario's direction regarding Crown lands.
-However, many municipalities are also noting an increased demand from the public and from faith groups for accessible options to undertake the dispersal of funeral ashes of loved ones.
-As such, many municipalities are taking another look at the options they offer for this practice.
-For example, City of Mississauga staff and TRCA are working together to explore various options to offer closer, more accessible sites for scattering funeral ashes (see "Rationale" section that follows).
+With respect to municipal lands, the Provincial Guidelines provide that an individual may "scatter the remains from cremation or alkaline hydrolysis on municipally-owned lands (contact the municipality to check if there are by-laws that prohibit scattering in certain areas such as municipal parks)".
+This guidance does not appear to refer to maintaining or setting aside municipal lands for the purpose of scattering ashes, and appears to be speaking to one-time occurrences of scattering ashes.
+Most municipalities within TRCA's jurisdiction do not have specific by-laws or policies related to scattering funeral ashes.
+However, municipalities are noting an increased demand from the public in general and from faith groups for accessible options to undertake the dispersal of funeral ashes in rivers, creeks and other bodies of water.
+As such, many municipalities are examining the options for this practice.
+For example, TRCA has worked with City of Mississauga staff to explore various options to offer closer, more accessible sites for scattering funeral ashes and will work with other partner municipalities, such as the City of Toronto, upon request (see "Rationale" section that follows).

 Waterfront parks, as well as destination parks throughout the City of Toronto, are heavily used for personal recreational activities like picnicking, walking, running and cycling, as well as for informal and formal organized social and recreational programs and events (when compliant with local public health regulations and municipal permits).
 There is a need to reduce user conflict along the Lake Ontario waterfront and in other park locations where recreationalists come into contact with the bereaved as they undertake the dispersal of funeral ashes.
 This has been of particular concern at the boat launch areas at Bluffers Park in Toronto.
 While the City of Toronto does not currently allow the dispersal of funeral ashes on City property, including in parks, it is expected that new language around the scattering of ashes in City of Toronto parks and greenspace will be considered as part of an update to the City's Parks By-Law.
+City of Toronto staff also recently brought a report to the Council meeting held on June 8, 2021 (Item IE22.3, entitled "Toward Environmentally and Culturally Sensitive Dispersal of Funeral Ashes"), seeking direction to consult with stakeholders, including TRCA, on considerations and options for the appropriate dispersal of funeral ashes which was approved by Council.

 Other municipalities have elected to create facilities for the explicit purpose of funeral ash dispersal.
 The City of Pickering, for example, created an accessible path to facilitate access to its beachfront where users can leave religious offerings on and for the dispersal of ashes in Lake Ontario.
 While the City does not have any by-laws or Council resolutions explicitly allowing the dispersal of funeral ashes, City staff worked with the Devi Mandir Hindu Temple in Pickering to identify a suitable site, the location of which was chosen due to its proximity to parking and the accessibility and privacy it offers.
 The temple stewards the designated site and ensures that all offerings left are biodegradable and that no offerings are left which may negatively impact the environment.
 Both City and temple representatives have noted that while the site was created for the local community, many users of the site are now from other municipalities.
-High water levels on Lake Ontario can also make the site inaccessible and are also causing concerns related to erosion, but overall, the site has been well used for approximately a decade with very minimal public complaints or concerns.
+High water levels on Lake Ontario can also make the site inaccessible and also caused concerns related to erosion, but overall, the site has been well used for approximately a decade with minimal public complaints or concerns.